MarkusBordihn/BOs-Lobby/README.md

 - Provides /lobby, /mining and /spawn commands for the players.
 - Changed automatically the user game mode depending on the dimension.
 - Customization over the config file and data files, if needed.
-- Default lobby will be automatically expand with additional features.
+- Default lobby will be automatically expand with additional features

 ## Lobby Dimension